 Unfortunately, you may need to root your phone to set up a firewall and dig this deep into its settings.
 As mentioned above, we do not recommend this to our readers.
 Instead, consider Google Play store firewall apps such as NoRoot Firewall.
 Make sure they don’t require your device to be rooted.

 You should also use an antivirus.
 It will help you block malicious sites that might hide malware and will improve your overall mobile security.
 Some antivirus software will let you filter your traffic and set up parental controls – like blocking gambling sites or adult content.

 To avoid tracking and annoying ads, you could also turn to privacy-oriented browsers.
 Unfortunately, not all of them offer mobile apps, and some only offer Beta versions.
 We recommend trying Brave or Vivaldi.

-NordVPN offers you CyberSec, a built-in security feature that automatically blocks suspicious websites and protects you from malware.
+NordVPN offers you Threat Protection, a built-in security feature that automatically blocks suspicious websites and protects you from malware.
 It also hides annoying pop ups and ads so you don’t need to worry about accidentally clicking on something that might be hiding malware or spyware.
-One click on your NordVPN app is all it takes.

 You can also get 1 month of free subscription by participating in the NordVPN referral program.